gesinn-it-pub/docker-confident/README.md

 # docker-confident

-Build a local Confident Stack with Docker (on top of docker-openresearch-stack)
+Build a local ConfIDent docker image (on top of docker-openresearch-stack)